-A: I graduated with a Bachelor of Arts degree in Biological Sciences from Mount Holyoke College and continued my education with a Master’s degree in Public Health from the University of Michigan and a PhD in Social Welfare (Mental Health Policy concentration)
+A: I graduated with a Bachelor of Arts degree in Biological Sciences from Mount Holyoke College and continued my education with a Master’s degree in Public Health from the University of Michigan and a PhD in Social Welfare (Mental Health Policy concentration) from Brandeis University.

 Q: How long have you been tutoring?